studica/studica-docs/source/docs/JavaCurriculum/unit2/lesson2/exercises.rst

 .. code-block:: text

-   Enter the temperature to covert in °C: 30
+   Enter the temperature to convert in °C: 30
    30°C is equal to 86°F

 .. note:: A user might input a value such as 30.5